 In terms of vents, double vents are generally seen as more European than traditional English single vent, however, they do allow one to reach your hands into your pockets without disrupting the line of the suit.

 This practicality extends to reaching for keys and travel cards, the latter of which could benefit from the below.
 Ticket pocket: The ticket pocket is a thoroughly modern metropolitan invention.
 Aesthetically the addition adorns the waist and emphasises the shape of the jacket whilst offsetting perfect symmetry.

 Buttons: There is a general agreement that three buttons is too many.
 Two is the classic selection that makes a pleasing silhouette.
 One is a very prominent trend at the moment and is very elegant, but will likely follow through into a distinct past fad.
 Double breasted has a robust early 20th-century style, best with four buttons and the bottom left-side button undone.

 Curved or straight edge: The bottom line of the jacket varies in infinite degrees between a sharp right angle and a curvature resembling a riding jacket.
 Double-breasted suits should always have a right-angle.

 Pocket slant: Slanted pockets have the effect of narrowing the frame, which on a narrower figure can look very sharp.
 This also draws more attention to the vibrant touch of a Rampley & Co silk pocket square.

-The length should ensure the waistband of the trousers is covered, with the bottom button left undone as is traditional.
+The length should ensure the waistband of the trousers is covered, and, following tradition, the bottom button left undone.
 Lapels are an excellent touch while the choice of the number of pockets and flaps are all down to individual taste.